Maps, Then and Now

 - Talk about those coordinates that don’t fall precisely on a visible line on our map

 - Learn about what latitude and longitude mean.

 - Play this cool Globe Trotter Game.

 - There’s lots more to learn about maps and how we use grid lines and coordinates to find our way around earth.
-You can find tons of cool mapping activities Units 1-1, 1-2, and 1-3.
+You can find tons of cool mapping activities Units 1-1, 1-2, and 1-3 of our catalog.